fxpio/tug/README.md

 - Remove the Composer package definition when the branch or tag is deleted
 - Refresh the commit SHA1 on each commit
 - Track the download count of each package version by Composer
+- Server messages and the Progressive Web Application are localized in multiple languages
 - Available drivers:
   - Github
 - Automatically configuration of the AWS credentials if the [Shared Credentials File](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html)